LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

 Image courtesy of [ilap](https://github.com/ilap)

-## Guide: Creating an Example Transaction
+## Guide: Submit a Transaction to send ADA

 Cardano Wallets hide away much of the subtleties behind transactions so in this guide we will create, sign and submit a transaction sending 100